Paris trial for 2009 plane crash that left 152 dead, 1 alive | Times Leader

 Click here to subscribe today or Login.

+Bahia Bakari, who has called her survival “a miracle,” sat in silence as the victims’ names were read out at the start of the proceedings in a room heavy with emotion.

-At just 12 years old, Bahia Bakari clung to floating debris from the plane for 11 hours in the Indian Ocean before being rescued.
-She called it “a miracle.”
+At just 12 years old, Bakari clung to floating debris from the plane for 11 hours in the sea before being rescued.
 Now 25, she recently told France 3 television she would attend the trial with both “apprehension” and “relief.”

 The trial is needed to “finally know the truth,” said Bakari, who lost her mother in the crash.